gramou/vuln-velocity/vuln-velocity-wicket/README.md

-# vuln-velocity projects:

-What is Apache Velocity?
-Velocity is a Java-based template engine.
-It permits anyone to use a simple yet powerful template language to reference objects defined in Java code.

-Apache velocity can be used or configured wrong.
-Attacker can execute arbitrary code using apache velocity.

-1. vuln-velocity-wicket

 ## vuln-velocity-wicket ##

 You can start vulnerable wicket project on cli:

 ```
-cd cd vuln-velocity-wicket
 mvn clean install
 java -jar target/dependency/jetty-runner.jar target/*.war
 ```